BobBuildTool/bob/doc/manual/introduction.rst

 Introduction
 ============

 Bob is a build automation tool inspired by bitbake and portage.
-It's main purpose is to build software packages, very much like packages in a Linux distribution.
+Its main purpose is to build software packages, very much like packages in a Linux distribution.
 It typically works on coarse entities i.e. not on individual source files.